Madrid

 Madrid - Spain Capital Facts And Things To Do #Travel #FrizeMedia

-It is the nation's chief transportation and administrative center.
-Its commercial and industrial life developed very rapidly after the 1890s and today it is nation's chief transportation and administrative center, rivaled only by Barcelona.
-Besides it’s many manufacturing industries, Madrid are foremost as a banking, education, printing, publishing, tourism, and film production center.
+Madrid serves as the nation's primary transportation and administrative hub.
+Its commercial and industrial sectors expanded rapidly after the 1890s, and today it stands as the country's leading center in these fields, second only to Barcelona.
+Beyond its numerous manufacturing industries, Madrid is also a key hub for banking, education, printing, publishing, tourism, and film production.

 Prado Museum Madrid Spain